Jon-Robb/doubly_linked_lists_ts/README.md

-*This project was made using OpenAi's ChatGPT and Copilot.
+*This project was made using OpenAi's ChatGPT/Copilot and Codiga's code reviews

 # Doubly-Linked list typescript class